MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 * unlearn data
   * `Supercal...` only occurs 12 times in the wikipedia snapshot
-  * create one chunk for each occurence by taking +- 5 lines around the word
+  * create one chunk for each occurrence by taking +- 5 lines around the word
   * create many training examples from a chunk by
      * sliding window of about 800 tokens around `supercal...`
      * `supercal..` may be at the front or end, but it is where the gradients and unlearning starts